-The Headmaster / Assigned Teacher (MDM) supervise daily to ensure that specified quantity of rice and other food ingredients are used in preparation of mid-day-meal.
+The Headmaster / Headmistress supervises daily to ensure that specified quantity of rice and other food ingredients are being used in preparation of mid-day-meal.
+Moreover, a senior teacher has also been assigned in all schools as MDM Assigned Teacher for monitoring purpose.
 He / she also ensure the supply of specified meal as per daily pre fixed weekly menu of MDM.
 After taking attendance of school children required food grains and other ingredients are released to cooks.